Carl Gustaf Emil Mannerheim: Legacy

-Mannerheim's birthday, 4 June, is celebrated as Flag Day by the Finnish Defence Forces.
+Mannerheim's birthday, 4 June, is celebrated as the Flag Day of the Finnish Defence Forces.
 This decision was made by the Finnish government on the occasion of his 75th birthday in 1942, when he was also granted the title of Marshal of Finland.
 Flag Day is celebrated with a national parade, and rewards and promotions for members of the defence forces.
 The life and times of Mannerheim are memorialised in the Mannerheim Museum.
 The most prominent boulevard in the Finnish capital was renamed Mannerheimintie (Mannerheim Road) already in the Marshal's honour during his lifetime; along the road, at the Kamppi district, stands Hotel Marski, which is named after him.
 Mannerheim's former hunting lodge and resting place known as the "Marshal's Cabin" (Marskin Maja), which now serves as both a museum and a restaurant, is located at the shores of Lake Punelia in Loppi, Finland.

 Various landmarks across Finland honour Mannerheim, including most famously the Equestrian statue located on Helsinki's Mannerheimintie in front of the later-built Kiasma museum of modern art.
 Mannerheim Parks in both Turku and Seinäjoki include statues of him.
 Tampere's Mannerheim statue depicting the victorious Civil War general of the Whites was eventually placed in the forest some kilometres outside the city (in part due to lingering controversy over Mannerheim's Civil War role).
 Other statues, for examples, were erected in Mikkeli and Lahti.
 On 5 December 2004, Mannerheim was voted the greatest Finnish person of all time in the Suuret suomalaiset (Great Finns) contest.

 From 1937 to 1967, at least five different Finnish postage stamps or stamp series were issued in honour of Mannerheim; and in 1960 the United States honoured Mannerheim as the "Liberator of Finland" with regular first-class domestic and international stamps (at the time four cents and eight cents respectively) as part of its Champions of Liberty series that included other notable figures such as Mahatma Gandhi and Simon Bolivar.

 1941 Finnish postal stamp portraying the then-Field Marshal Mannerheim (he was appointed Marshal of Finland in 1942).

 Marshal Mannerheim on two United States commemorative stamps, 1960 issue, part of the Champion of Liberty issues.

-Mannerheim appears as a main character in Ilmari Turja's 1966 play and its the 1970 film adaptation The Headquarters, directed by Matti Kassila.
-In both the play and the film, Mannerheim was played by Joel Rinne.
-Mannerheim was also played by Asko Sarkola in the 2001 television film Valtapeliä elokuussa 1940, directed by Veli-Matti Saikkonen.
+With the full-scale war between Russia and Ukraine that began in 2022, Mannerheim has become a source of inspiration for warfare leadership.
+He has been compared to, among other things, the Ukrainian hetman Pavlo Skoropadsky, who was known as a friend of Mannerheim.
+The Ukrainian translation of Mannerheim's memoirs has become a bestseller in Ukraine, where it has also received several Book of the Year awards.